screeps/docs/api/source/PowerCreep.md

 ```

 Pick up an item (a dropped piece of energy).
-Requires the <code>CARRY</code> body part.
 The target has to be at adjacent square to the creep or at the same square.

 {% api_method_params %}
 target : <a href="#Resource">Resource</a>